 No more.
 Baby, no more.
 It was just a kite.
-I'm not made at you for dying.
-And I'm not made at me for not giving you the dollar.
-I used to be.
+I'm not mad at you for dying.
+And I'm not mad at me for not giving you the dollar.
+I ;used to be.
 I used to think you'd be alive if I let you have the dollar.
 But no more.
 No more.
-Nobody should die for stealing a kite.
+Nobody whould die for stealing a kite.

 Stealing a kite?
-That's not--what he did.
+That's not--that's not what he did.

 He asked me for the money.
 I didn't have it.
 Least I said I didn't.

-I guess I thought it was better spent on milk or meat or something.
+I guess I thought it was better spent of milk or meat or something.

-[The others begin to circle her]
+[The Others begin to circle her]

 There's a playground in our neighborhood in Chicago.
-Not a real one, nothing the city made.
+Not a real one, nothing the city made for us.
 Just a lot the kids use.
 They used to drag stuff in there to play with.
-Must have been two or three kids got locked in refrigerators in there.
+Must have been two or three kids get locked in refrigerators in there.
 But it was wide open with grass in places and wind.
 They played there.
 Flew kites and things.